AMS Annouces First Cohort of “ELFs” in Emerging Leaders Fellowship Program

 - Michael Silverstone, Pincushion Hill Montessori School, Amherst, MA

-- Abbie Wexler, Hudson Montessori School, Beachwood, OH
+- Abbie Wexler, Hudson Montessori School, Hudson, OH

 We are eager to see what new personal and professional paths await our inaugural cohort group and look forward to opening up the call for applications for the second cohort in fall 2017.